QuentinCG/Arduino-I2C-EEPROM-library/README.md

 ## Contribute

-If you want to add more examples or improve the library, just push your change with proper commit message and right wrapping.
+If you want to add more examples or improve the library, just create a pull request with proper commit message and right wrapping.